HunorMarton/svg-tutorial/src/content/svg/transform.md

 </div>

-We can group them with a `g` tag and rotate them together.
-You can think of the `g` tag as the `div` tag in HTML.
-It can contain other elements and attributes defined on the group tag apply to its children.
+We can group them with a `g` element and rotate them together.
+You can think of the `g` element as the `div` element in HTML.
+It can contain other elements and attributes defined on the group element apply to its children.

 Then we `rotate` each arm into the correct position.